Skip to main content

 Research Summary

-My most recent research explores how the historic environment is produced through the intersecting practices of a range of professionals, including conservation experts, craft practitioners, architects, conservation scientists and planners.
-These issues are examined through ongoing ethnographic research based at Historic Scotland (British Academy funded).
-I am exploring similar issues through a project on the effects of conservation science on understandings of historic value and significance of historic monuments (AHRC funded),and through a project on the tensions between heritage conservation and energy conservation in the built environment (EPSRC and AHRC funded).
-Collectively these projects help to illuminate the complex social dynamics through which heritage practice constructs the historic environment, and with what broader social consequences.
+Alongside this, I have conducted research focusing on the construction of the historic environment as a material and symbolic object of interest.
+These issues were examined through ethnographic research based at the national heritage agency, Historic Environment Scotland (British Academy funded) and through a project on the effects of conservation science on understandings of historic value and significance of historic monuments (AHRC funded).
+They were also central to a project on the tensions between heritage conservation and energy conservation in the built environment (EPSRC and AHRC funded).

 Grants